-Zainab Omaki’s Side Babies: Contemporary Women In Africa is a collection of short stories exploring the lives of women.
+Zainab Omaki’s Side Babies is a collection of short stories exploring the lives of women.
 The debut collection comes as a recent addition to the fast growing catalogue of UK-based publishing house Bahati Books.

 Omaki has an aptitude for delicately depicting those moments in life when the private world of love and romance collide with larger forces that shape society and public identity.
 She succeeds in infusing seemingly mundane and personal experiences of love, relationships, and self-discovery with the gravity and drama of broader cultural concerns.
 Omaki’s writing is beautiful and relatable, making for an engrossing and emotionally impactful read.